3 Things That Can Happen If Your Air Conditioner Isn't Level

 How to Level an Air Conditioner Pad

-Leveling an air conditioner pad requires experience.
-It’s usually not a job you’ll want to try on your own, since your air conditioner may need to be temporarily disconnected.
-This requires the assistance of a certified HVAC tech.
+Leveling an air conditioner pad takes experience.
+It’s usually not a job you’ll want to tackle by yourself, because your air conditioner might need to be temporarily disconnected.
+This requires the help of a certified HVAC tech.

-If you think your air conditioner is sinking and creating problems, give ACS Heating and Air Conditioning a call at 770-450-1539.
-We’ll check your air conditioner for any damage and then determine the best way to level it.
+If you think your air conditioner is sinking and causing problems, give ACS Heating and Air Conditioning a call at 770-450-1539.
+We’ll check your air conditioner for any damage and then determine the best way to get it level again.